 That’s when I discovered the beauty of the healing process after a breakup.

 I was never used to having complete control over the radio or TV, and I honestly never really cared.
 I was happy to go with the flow.
 I never felt discontent with his selections, but when it came down to me choosing for myself, I had no idea what I wanted to listen to or watch…bizarre, I know.
 What I found out was that I actually do like classic rock, with or without his influence.
 On the contrary, I never turned on the country station when he was out of the picture (sorry country fans!).
 These are such silly, little things to learn about yourself, but I found it quite fun.
 I liked thinking for myself, and I really liked discovering myself.

 3. You just might surprise yourself.

 Who knew I had an adventurous streak?
 I always considered myself laid back and was content with the status-quo.
-And I had been, until I had the free time to discover that I actually have an appetite for travel and exploration.
-All of a sudden, the world seemed bigger—not scarier.
+And I was—until I had the free time to discover that I have an appetite for travel and exploration.
+All of a sudden, the world seemed bigger, not scarier.
 Should I fly out to Colorado in the fall and go hiking with my bestie from college?
 Why not!
 Should I take that trip to Haiti and help serve others?
 Sign me up!
 Should I join that club of like-minded people and show up to the first meeting all alone?
 Yes, I can do it!
 I liked stepping out of my comfort zone and watching courage displace my fears.

-All of a sudden, the world seemed bigger—not scarier.
+All of a sudden, the world seemed bigger, not scarier because I was single.